-- 2.1 The Audit Committee's terms of reference include responsibility for managing the budget associated with external auditors' fees.
-In practical terms, this means the Audit Committee should satisfy itself the external auditors' work is satisfactory, and that the fees represent value for money. - 2.2 The Council is currently opted into the PSAA's arrangement for audits from 2018/19 2022/23.
-Under that arrangement, the Council's appointed external auditor, allocated by PSAA, is EY LLP. - 2.3 The Council must formally respond to PSAA's opt-in invitation by 11 March 2022 in readiness for the 2023/24 financial year.
-If it does not opt in it must appoint its own auditor by 31 December 2022. - 2.4 The decision must be taken by Full Council, as set out in the Local Audit and Accountability Act 2014, which requires the Council to either appoint its own auditor, following the advice of an independent auditor panel, or to opt into a central system where the auditor will be appointed by an 'appointing person'. - 2.5 The Department of Communities and Local Government on 17 August 2016 specified Public Sector Auditor Appointments Ltd as the 'appointing person,' meaning this is the central system used by those councils that opt into this arrangement.
+- 2.1 The Council is currently opted into the PSAA's arrangement for audits from 2018/19 -2022/23.
+Under that arrangement, the Council's appointed external auditor, allocated by PSAA is EY LLP. - 2.2 The Council must formally respond to PSAA's opt-in invitation by 11 March 2022 in readiness for the 2023/24 financial year.
+If it does not opt in, it must appointment its own auditor by 31 December 2022. - 2.3 The decision must be taken by Full Council, as set out in the Local Audit Accountability Act 2014, which requires the Council to either appoint its own auditor, following advice of an independent auditor panel, or to opt into a central system where the auditor will be appointed by an 'appointing person'. - 2.4 The Department of Communities and Local Government on 17 August 2016 specified Public Sector Auditor Appointments Ltd as the 'appointing person', meaning this is the central system used by those Councils that opt into the arrangement. - 2.5 The Council's Audit Committee's terms of reference include responsibility for managing the budget associated with external auditors' fees.
+In practical terms, this means the Audit Committee should satisfy itself the external auditors' work is satisfactory and that the fees represent value for money. - 2.6 Audit Committee considered this matter on 28 September 2021 and agreed to recommend to Council that it should opt into the proposed central arrangements for appointing external auditors for the accounting periods 2023/24 -2017/28.